remitaaustin/Drowsiness-Detection-of-Drivers-using-Machine-Learning-Algorithms/README.md

 Artificial Intelligence (CSE3013) J Component
 ##

 ● We have used OpenCV for gathering the images from the webcam and feeding them into a Deep Learning model that will classify whether the driver’s eyes are ‘Open’ or ‘Closed’.
-The approach we will be using for the project is as follows:\
+The approach we have used for the project is as follows:\
 	&emsp;&emsp;Step 1 – Take the image as input from a camera.\
 	&emsp;&emsp;Step 2 – Detect the face in the image and create a Region of Interest (ROI).\
 	&emsp;&emsp;Step 3 – Detect the eyes from ROI and feed them to the classifier.\